 The Yakutat Tlingit Tribe

-To this date, the Yakutat Tlingit Tribe has remained true to its purpose by continuously uplifting the cultural, social and economic aspects of its community; genuinely advancing the welfare of its 795 enrolled Tribal members as well as the entirety of the Tribe’s traditional territory which extends to the Yakutat Borough boundaries, encompassing nine thousand four hundred and sixty (9,460) square miles.
+For over thirty-four years, the Yakutat Tlingit Tribe has successfully provided services for its Tribal members.
+To this date, the Yakutat Tlingit Tribe has remained true to its purpose by continuously uplifting the cultural, social and economic aspects of its community; genuinely advancing the welfare of its 820 enrolled Tribal members as well as the entirety of the Tribe’s traditional territory which extends to the Yakutat Borough boundaries, encompassing nine thousand four hundred and sixty (9,460) square miles.

 Situated in the heart of the traditional territory, the Yakutat Tlingit Tribe bears witness to the village’s struggling economy that largely consists of fishing, fish processing, and tourism during the months of April to September.
 The nature of the economy in the area leaves an evident trend of seasonal and unstable employment as many rely upon commercial fishing and subsistence hunting and fishing as means of livelihood.
 Subsequently, the Yakutat Tlingit Tribe, as the self-governing body duly formed to oversee the affairs of the Tlingit people and its native land, constantly aims to mitigate the otherwise inevitable social difficulties that accompany an unstable economy.

 The Tribe addresses these concerns by the unwavering effort to develop programs and support services to maximize the social, health and well-being of its tribal members and promote economic growth within the community of Yakutat and its traditional territory.